Sacramento Tree Foundation Seeks Program Manager

 - Must be competent in basic computer skills utilizing Microsoft Windows and Office.

 - Bachelor's degree in related field or comparable work related experience.

 - Rohnert Park: https://corporate-cagwin.icims.com/jobs/1092/tree-care-manager/job

 - Union City: https://corporate-cagwin.icims.com/jobs/1094/tree-care-manager/job

 2. Tree Care Manager Trainee

 The Tree Care Management Training program is designed to prepare candidates for tree care management positions through on-the-job experience of job duties.

 The Tree Care Management Training program lasts between 6-12 months, after which you may be promoted to a Tree Care Manager.

-- Successfully pass all company training (certification) requirements of this position and of the direct report personnel, to be able to fill any working direct report position in the event of an absence.
+- Successfully pass all company training (certification) requirements of this position and of the direct report personnel.